Richlands High School (Richlands, Virginia): Athletic championships

+The school has been state softball champions in 1995, 1996, and 2019.

 Traditions

-The School has a longstanding tradition of "Blue News" wherein the school's seniors write a news report each week.
-The tradition recently switched to a YouTube Channel.
+The school has a longstanding tradition of "Blue News", wherein the school's seniors write a news report each week.
+This is now delivered through a YouTube channel.

 Marching band

-The Richlands High School Blue Tornado Band has won many awards including overall best band at the AT&T Cotton Bowl and 14 time Virginia Honor Band titles.
-The Band has also participated in 2 of Macy's Thanksgiving Day Parade in New York City and the Inaugural Parades of multiple Virginia Governors.
+The Richlands High School Blue Tornado Band won overall best band at the AT&T Cotton Bowl and 14 time Virginia Honor Band titles.
+The Band has also participated in the Macy's Thanksgiving Day Parade in New York City twice, and the Inaugural Parades of multiple Virginia Governors.

 Yearbook

-The Tornado yearbook has won several honors in past years.
+The Tornado yearbook has won several honors.
 The 2009 "Taking the World by Storm" book won a first place VHSL Award and Taylor Publishing National Yearbook Honorable Mention.
 The 2010 "Notorious" book also won a first place VHSL Award.

 Scholastic Bowl

-The 2021-22 Richlands High School Scholastic Bowl team coached by Christopher Hale finished third in the state competition, their second best performance to date.
+The 2021-22 Richlands High School Scholastic Bowl team, coached by Christopher Hale, finished third in the state competition, their second best performance to date.

-The 2022-23 Richlands High School Scholastic Bowl team coached by Christopher Hale finished second in the state competition, their best performance to date.
+The 2022-23 Richlands High School Scholastic Bowl team, coached by Hale, finished second in the state competition, their best performance to date.